sahniaditya007/adityasahni7/README.md

-- 👋 Hi, I’m Aditya Sahni
+- Hi, I’m Aditya Sahni
-- 👀 I’m interested in building website and application to make a better world
+- I’m interested in building websites and application to make a better world
-- 🌱 I’m currently learning basic programming languages
+- I’m currently learning basic programming languages

 <!---
 adityasahni7/adityasahni7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.